xp875/2h_programming_challenge/README.md

 # 2h_programming_challenge
 Every code you submit will be given a nonnegative integer score.
 You may submit up to 5 different pieces of code.
 Your score will be the highest score of your codes.
+All codes within the same challenge will be run on the same computer.

 The total amount of points for each score is the sum of your base points and bonus points.